Bredon Hill Academy Eco School Committee

 Our work to improve the diversity of habitats and encourage biodiversity has been recognised with Awards from Worcestershire Wildlife Trust and the Woodland Trust.

 We carry out an energy audits as part of our Environmental Review and set targets for reducing unnecessary energy use through our Action Plan.
-As part of the (EU) European Energy Performance of Buildings Directive (EPBD), all state schools are required to display a certificate which rates their energy use on a scale of A – G .Our rating is currently B. We take part in a “Turn it off” campaign, and monitor our smart meter online at eco meetings.
-We have installed a large solar panel to provide power to our new building and we are investigating more alternative sources of energy.
+As part of the (EU) European Energy Performance of Buildings Directive (EPBD), all state schools are required to display a certificate which rates their energy use on a scale of A – G .Our rating is currently B and we are working to improve We take part in a “Turn it off” campaign, and monitor our smart meter online at eco meetings.
+We have installed a large solar panel to provide power to our new building and are investigating more alternative sources of energy.

-To improve we will improve our rating and lower our consumption by encouraging extra vigilance and investigating a whole school reward for achieving our targets.
-We are also interested in making a display of interactive alternative energy examples for example a solar fountain.
+To improve we will purchase a smart meter, improve our rating and lower our consumption by encouraging extra vigilance and investigating a whole school reward for achieving our targets.
+We are also interested in making a display of interactive alternative energy examples for example a solar fountain, wind powered and interactive feature in our Design Technology seating area.

 Bredon hill provides pupils with structure and consistency and opportunities for social engagement in addition to emotional support and the provision of a supportive, safe environment that gives pupils the confidence to learn.
 We actively promote health through the curriculum and in the way the school is managed both in its culture and ethos.